-(Fig. 5: RF Main.vi)
+(Fig. 16: RF Main.vi)

-16Verify that the correct Cavity Position for the cavity to be tested is selected on RF Main LabView .vi screen.
+Verify that the correct Cavity Position for the cavity to be tested is selected on RF Main LabView .vi screen.
 If it is incorrect, change it in the same manner as you would the Module ID in the previous step.

 In the 'FCC cluster' section, ensure that GLOS is set to 9.50.